 For nearly 10 years following the school's closure, the building was leased by the Dungeness Community Club and on August 3, 1967, the club purchased the property for the purpose of promoting the civic and social welfare of the community.
 The Women of Dungeness group was organized to help the Dungeness Community Club restore and maintain the building, and thanks to their efforts, the schoolhouse was designated a Washington State Historical Site on July 30, 1971, and placed on the National Register of Historic Places on May 19, 1988.

 In September 2011, a project to repaint the exterior of the schoolhouse to its original color scheme was completed, as were repairs to the building's foundation and windows.
 Northwest Inside Out Painting Inc. of Port Angeles, Savage Glass Services of Sequim, and Rodda Paint in Sequim all contributed to the project, as did numerous donors, supporters and volunteers.
-CLICK HERE to read about the completed project, and CLICK HERE to view the photo-documented progress on the MAC's Facebook page!

 The Dungeness Schoolhouse came under the ownership of the Museum & Arts Center in January 1995.
 A volunteer schoolhouse committee meets on a regular basis to continue maintenance and restoration of the facility.
 One such endeavor was the building of a new access ramp, completed in August 2006 by Sunshine Rotary Club of Sequim.
 Another was the repair of the belfry following a report from Conservation Assessment Program grant in 2006.
 The report from Conservation Services in Whidbey Island found that the belfry needed repairs due to the age of the building.
-Over $12,000 was raised by MAC at the Fund-a-Need Auction during the MAC Nite Annual Fundraiser.
+Over $12,000 was raised by the Museum at the Fund-a-Need Auction during the MAC Nite Annual Fundraiser.
 The work was done by Tollefson Builders, who had conducted repairs in belfries throughout the region.